 As a journalist, I have covered, analyzed and commented on advertising and branding issues for 40 years.

 In the 1980:ies I founded the trade magazine Quo Vadis, which I ran for 20 years.
 Quo Vadis was started with the clear purpose and ambition to contribute to increased knowledge for professionals in the marketing and advertising field and to move the industry forward.

 I have also published three books on branding and advertising (one of which was awarded Marketing Book of the Year 2006).

-As a freelance writer I have written a book, a large number of articles and chronicles in other medias as well as reports and analyzes on advertising and marketing.
+As a freelance writer I have written a book, a large number of articles and chronicles in other medias (such as Dagens Industri, Resumé, Dagen Media, Market and WARC) as well as reports and analyzes on advertising and marketing for The Swedish Association of Advertisers, The Swedish Association of Advertising Agences and other trade organizations and research companies.

 I also work as a lecturer, moderator and mentor.

 In 2017 I was commended Journalist of the Year by WiM (Women in Marketing) and have received a number of Swedish awards for my journalistic coverage of the marketing field.